rhamill1/rails-associations/readme.md

 ## Less Common Associations

-These are for your references and are not used nearly as often as `has_many` and `has_many through`.
+These are for your references but are not used nearly as often as `has_many` and `has_many through`.

   * <a href="http://guides.rubyonrails.org/association_basics.html#the-has-one-association">has_one</a>
   * <a href="http://guides.rubyonrails.org/association_basics.html#the-has-one-through-association">has_one through</a>